 However, the latter would only be possible if the driver has the means.
 If not, recovering full compensation would be impossible, or you might get it in installments.

-• The Degree of the Victim’s Fault
+- The Degree Of The Victim’s Fault

 Although parties to a car accident are classified as victims and at-fault parties, the victim sometimes contributes to the crash.
 In cases like this, the doctrine of comparative negligence applies.
 Under the comparative negligence rule, a victim who is partly liable for a collision will receive compensation less than the fault percentage.